BIBLE PASSAGE:

 their sins from the Lord.

-Christ is being rejected by the overwhelming majority of humanity
+Christ is being rejected by an overwhelming majority of humanity

 today.
 And, as a result, the folks in spiritual darkness continue to